"PRAIRIE FLOWER" EP OUT Now!

 All song written by Katie Jo Oberthaler (ASCAP) Copyright 2018

 Tracks 1 and 2 were recorded and mixed by Louis Conway of Till Death Studios in Hollywood, California.
-Tracks 3 and 4 were recorded and mixed by Long Beach musician and producer Kirk Jordan.
+Tracks 3 and 4 were recorded and mixed by Kirk Jordan of Big Peach Records.

 All tracks were mastered by Brian Frederick of Hybrid Studios in Costa Mesa, CA.